ZivoMartin/AVANCEMENT-PROJET-STAGE/criteres.md

     * why : Hover menus are very difficult to detect, so it's important to test them.
 They're different from menus activated by a click.

 * Copy and paste with the context menue
-    * how : Select a text with a dobble click, then right click on the selected text.
+    * how : Select a text with a double click, then right click on the selected text.
 Copy him then pas him in a form.
     * why : Copy and paste is an important feature, and we're going to test whether it's really possible to do this with the mouse and then again with the keyboard.

 * The combo box